Front Mission (video game)

 is a tactical role-playing game developed by G-Craft and published by Square for the Super Famicom.
 It was originally released only in Japan on February 24, 1995.
 Front Mission is the first main entry and the first entry overall in the Front Mission series.
 Front Mission is part of a serialized storyline that follows the stories of various characters and their struggles involving mecha known as wanzers.
 A direct port of the game was released for the WonderSwan Color in Japan on July 12, 2002.

 A remake of the game developed by Square Enix Co., Ltd. was released for the PlayStation in Japan on October 23, 2003, titled It included new content and offered a new USN scenario to play through.
 Front Mission 1st was then ported to the Nintendo DS with more additional content and was released in Japan on March 22, 2007.
 Only the Nintendo DS port, renamed as Front Mission, was released in North America on October 23, 2007.

-A further remake of Front Mission 1st, titled Front Mission 1st: Remake, was developed and published by Forever Entertainment for the Nintendo Switch on November 30, 2022.
+A further remake of Front Mission 1st, titled Front Mission 1st: Remake (Japanese: フロントミッション ザ・ファースト：リメイク), was developed and published by Forever Entertainment for the Nintendo Switch on November 30, 2022.
 Ports to PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S were released on June 30, 2023.